 - Create a reference list of all known food allergies.
 Then add common foods where these allergens can be found.
 For example, for soy allergies you’d list tofu, tamari, soy sauce, vegetable oil, etc. Use this to email in advance to restaurants and hotel.

 - Look for Allergy Friendly restaurant recommendation.
-Some great places to look are: AllergyEats, Allergic Living’s Dining Out Forum, AllerDine, and Nosh It (a new app).
+Some great places to look are: AllergyEats, Allergic Living’s Dining Out Forum, and AllerDine.
 AllergyEats published a list of the most allergy friendly chains in America, which you may find useful and can find here.

 - Research restaurants of interest online.
 Review the “about us” section of the restaurant’s website.
 Look for comments about how much they love their customers, hospitality first, special food requests, and food allergies.